UlasTosun/Unity-Shader-Graph-Examples/README.md

 ## Example Cases

 **Custom HLSL Functions:** Shader Graphs enables developers to add custom HLSL functions to graphs as nodes.
 Using graphs creates a visual experience for developing, however sometimes it can be exhausting, because you may need tens of nodes to be able to create simple shaders.
 Also, built-in nodes cannot be enough for purposes.
 In those cases, adding custom functions is very useful.
-This example case provides a basic custom function which animates the color in a sinusoidal form.
+This example case provides a basic custom function which animates the color in a sinusoidal form.<br/><br/>

 **Custom Post Processing:** Newer Shader Graph versions (URP 14.0+) have the ability of creating shaders for custom post processing.
 This example provides a custom post processing shader which converts screen into grayscale colors with a circular animation.
 ![CustomPostProcessing](Screenshots/CustomPostProcessing.png)